 Many conditions lead to visceral pain.
 Visceral pain occurs when there is a stimulation of nociceptors of the organs in the abdomen, pelvis, or chest.
-Visceral pain is diffuse, hard to pinpoint, and often referred to as a remote structure.
+Visceral pain is diffuse, hard to pinpoint, and often referred to as a small structure.
 Visceral structures are aggravated by ischemia, inflammation, and stretch.

 Diagnostic testing may include a pelvic ultrasound to rule out a mass or ectopic pregnancy, or laparoscopy can help determine if endometriosis is present.
 Features that suggest a serious cause of pelvic pain include peritoneal signs, brisk vaginal bleeding, high fever, or unstable vital signs.

 There are many potential causes of chronic pelvic pain.
 Diagnosing and treating chronic pelvic pain can be challenging.
 Determining the exact cause of the abdominal pain may include the use of extensive laboratory evaluation, imaging modalities, and at times exploratory surgery.
 For those with chronic pelvic pain, the examination may use a pain map and identify tender areas to see if physical exam tender areas match the pain map.
 Ideally, the clinician should attempt to treat the underlying cause of pelvic pain.
-Still, the use of a non-specific treatment may be considered when there is no specific diagnosis.
+Still, a non-specific treatment may be considered when there is no specific diagnosis.

 Many conditions lead to neuropathic pain, including multiple sclerosis, post-stroke pain, spinal cord injury, traumatic brain injury, syringomyelia, trigeminal neuralgia, peripheral neuropathy, and post-herpetic neuralgia.

-Trigeminal neuralgia results in the head/facial pain coming from one or more of the branches of the trigeminal nerve.
+Trigeminal neuralgia results in head/facial pain coming from one or more of the trigeminal nerve branches.
 Classically the pain is unilateral, brief, stabbing, or lancinating that is sudden in onset.
 Imaging, typically with an MRI, is sometimes done to distinguish primary from secondary trigeminal neuralgia.
 The primary disease has no identifiable lesion causing the symptoms.
 Secondary causes of trigeminal neuralgia include acoustic neuromas, multiple sclerosis, cerebral aneurysms, and trigeminal neuromas.
 The secondary disease is more common if there is bilateral involvement; it occurs at a younger age; or if there is associated sensory loss.
 Conditions that may mimic trigeminal neuralgia include dental pain, multiple sclerosis, herpes zoster, or atypical headaches.
 Treatment for the pain of trigeminal neuralgia includes carbamazepine and oxcarbazepine.
 For those who are intolerant or non-responsive to these agents, baclofen or lamotrigine can be used.
 Surgical options are sometimes tried for refractory cases.

 Peripheral neuropathy can come from many etiologies, including diabetes, cancer, alcohol, and HIV.
 Peripheral neuropathy typically presents with distal sensory loss, weakness, numbness, or burning.
 The presentation may be variable.
 Neuropathy due to diabetes is one of the more common types of neuropathies.
 Many forms of diabetic neuropathy exist, including symmetric polyneuropathy, radiculopathies, autonomic neuropathy, and mononeuropathies.
 They typically result in symptoms that begin in the lower extremities.
 Sensory symptoms are seen first, followed by motor symptoms.
 Patients complain of a gradual sensory loss, numbness, a burning sensation and pain in the feet, and mild gait abnormalities.
-Overtime weakness may develop, and a "stocking and glove" distribution of sensory loss may occur.
+Over time weakness may develop, and a "stocking and glove" distribution of sensory loss may occur.
 Physical exam findings depend on which nerve fibers are involved.
 Diagnostic tests that help define a neuropathy include conduction studies such as electromyogram or nerve condition studies.
-Treatment of neuropathies includes treating the underlying disease (e.g., control blood sugar in diabetes) and medications to treat the symptoms.
-Medications used to manage the pain of neuropathy include tricyclic antidepressants, duloxetine, gabapentin, pregabalin, carbamazepine, topiramate, tramadol, and NSAIDs.
+Treatment of neuropathies includes treating the underlying disease (e.g., controlling blood sugar in diabetes) and medications to treat the symptoms.
+Medications used to manage neuropathy pain include tricyclic antidepressants, duloxetine, gabapentin, pregabalin, carbamazepine, topiramate, tramadol, and NSAIDs.

 Post-herpetic neuralgia is commonly treated with tricyclic antidepressants, pregabalin, and gabapentin.
 Topical capsaicin or lidocaine can be used.
 Opioids are sometimes used but should be used cautiously.
-They are considered second- or third-line options and are sometimes used while the TCAs, pregabalin, gabapentin take effect, then tapered.
+They are considered second or third-line options and are sometimes used while the TCAs, pregabalin, and gabapentin take effect, then tapered.
 If all other options are not effective, the use of intrathecal glucocorticoids may be considered.

 Back pain should not be treated with bed rest, but modifying activity slightly to account for the pain is appropriate.
 Oral analgesics should be used short-term to provide pain control.
 Re-evaluation should occur at four weeks to evaluable improvement, evaluate for any needed testing, and reevaluate the need for pain medications.